Category Archives: Garden Tips

 Herbs, Veggies, and Fruit

-• Turn under cover crop when soil has warmed enough and is not too wet.
+• Turn over cover crop when soil has warmed enough and is not too wet.

 • Divide perennials and herbs.

-• Put up trellises and teepees for peas, climbing beans, etc.
+• Put up trellises and teepees for peas and beans to climb on.

 • Spread ashes from wood fires on your vegetable beds.